|

 Obviously, all of these engines were spark ignition units.
 Other models may have existed, but there is no record of them.

 The production version of French’s design reached the market in mid-1933, being offered as the Grayson Special (hence “Grayspec”) model.
 Although designed primarily as an aero engine, it was offered in both aero and marine configurations (both air-cooled), also being available both complete and in casting form.
-As far as I'm currently aware, this engine was the The appearance of the Grayspec initiated something of a trend among British manufacturers.
-Before the end of 1933, the London model goods supply firm of A. E. Jones had released their well-made but expensive 14.5 cc Atom Minor unit, while J. Hallam & Son of Poole in Dorset followed in early 1934 with their 13.5 cc aero model.
-In 1935, Rogers & Geary of Leicester joined in the fun with the 18 cc Comet aero engine.
+As far as I'm currently aware, the Grayspec was the The appearance of the Grayspec initiated something of a trend among British manufacturers.
+Before the end of 1933, the London model goods supply firm of A. E. Jones had released their well-made and techologically-advanced but very expensive 14.5 cc Atom Minor unit.
+This was the first-ever British model aero engine to feature a twin ball-race crankshaft.
+J. Hallam & Son of Poole in Dorset followed in early 1934 with their 13.5 cc aero model, while Rogers & Geary of Leicester joined in the fun in 1935 with the 18 cc Comet aero engine.
 The Grayspec was priced at what sounds like a remarkably reasonable £3 17s 6d (£3.88) for the aero version and £4 2s 6d (£4.13) for the flywheel-equipped air-cooled "marine" variant.
 However, we must remember that the price of one of these engines would have represented over a week's wages for the average British working individual in 1933.
 Puts a little perspective into latter-day engine prices, doesn't it?!?

 Sets of castings, materials and blueprints were also available at a price of £1 1s 0d (£1.05) for both aero and marine engines, with castings and blueprints for the carburettor also available at 4s 9d (£0.24).
 A presumably matching 18 in. dia. airscrew cast in elektron alloy was also available at a price of 10s 6d (£0.53).
 Clearly, this was not a high-speed engine!
 The Grayson OHV four-stroke model continued in concurrent production at this time, still being offered in displacements of 25 cc and 30 cc and remaining available in both “standard” form with aluminium alloy castings and a “lightweight” version with elektron castings.
 The “standard” engine with aluminium alloy casings was offered at £7 5s 0d (£7.25), with the lightweight version based on elektron castings selling for £7 15s 0d (£7.75).
 A basic set of castings and blueprints was available for 12s 6d (£0.63), while for a price of £1 5s 0d (£1.25) one could buy a complete kit comprising castings, materials and blueprints.
 Both models were still being advertised at the same prices as of 1935.
-However, as 1936 approached, British model engine manufacturers had come to appreciate the fact that many prospective aeromodelling customers were put off by the challenge of constructing, transporting and storing the very large models needed to accommodate the Grayson, Jones and Grayspec aero offerings.
-The advent of smaller motors like the enormously influential 0.359 cuin.
-(5.88 cc) Baby Cyclone from 1935 America had Hallam & Son had reacted promptly to this market trend by bringing out their 6 cc Nipper in late 1935.
-Gray & Son were a little slower to react to the situation, but they eventually did so by introducing a 3.5 cc two-stroke model called the Grayson Gnome in Unfortunately, the Gnome does not appear to have been a commercial success.
+However, as 1936 approached, British model engine manufacturers had come to appreciate the fact that many prospective aeromodelling customers were put off by the challenge of constructing, transporting and storing the very large models needed to accommodate the Grayson, Jones, Rogers & Geary and Grayspec aero offerings.
+The advent of smaller motors like Hallam & Son had reacted promptly to this market trend by bringing out their 6 cc Nipper in late 1935.
+Gray & Son were a little slower to react to the situation, but they eventually did so by introducing a 3.5 cc two-stroke model called the Grayson Gnome in The first public appearance of the Gnome came at the 1936 Model Engineer Exhibition (September 17th-26th).
+Writing on the Exhibition in the Oct 8th, 1936 issue of "Flight", M. R. Wright reported that the Gnome was displayed in a biplane model and was just about to be released.
+This engine represented an aggressive move by the company towards participation in what was still a small but growing power aeromodelling market in Britain.
+It was competitively priced at £3 17s 6d (£3.88) complete with carburettor and tank.
+Casting sets and blueprints were also available at 7s 6d (£0.38) for the aluminium alloy castings and 10s 6d (£0.53) for the considerably lighter elektron components.
+A suitable coil/condenser set could be purchased for 14s 6d (£0.73), while a suitable airscrew was available for 5s 6d (£0.28).
+The financial incentive driving the home-construction option was very clear.
+Unfortunately, the Gnome does not appear to have been a commercial success.
 Its appearance was evidently overshadowed by the simultaneous April 1937 introduction of both the 3 cc Hallam Baby (essentially a down-scaled rendition of the Nipper) and the 2.31 cc Rogers & Geary Spitfire (basically a scaled-down Baby Cyclone).
 The Gnome continued to be advertised along with the other Grayson models on a somewhat sporadic basis almost right up to the onset of WW2, but I suspect that by that time the company had lost interest in pursuing its model engine production activities and was simply attempting to liquidate existing stock, actual manufacturing probably having ceased quite a bit earlier.

 The number of examples of the various Gray & Son model engines which were manufactured by the company or were constructed from castings by home builders is now impossible to determine.
 All The company survived the WW2 years, resuming its model engineering supply business thereafter but not returning to the model engine manufacturing field.
 They were still promoting the Grayson lathe along with a wide range of associated tools and accessories.
 By 1953, the company had relocated its operations to 12-14 Clerkenwell Road after a brief interim residence at no. 3 Clerkenwell Road (which may have been merely an office address).
 They were still advertising in this vein in mid-1956.
 As of 1959, they apparently remained active as suppliers to the watchmaking trade, rebuilding the combined premises at 12-16 Clerkenwell Road (now known as Grayson House) in that year.
 I have no information regarding their subsequent activities or their long-term fate.
 Having set out what is recorded about the model engine manufacturing activities of E. Gray & Son, it remains for me to provide a description of the various model engines that they produced.
 In doing so, I wish to acknowledge the fact that some of the images which appear here are derived from those presented by the Miniature Engineering Museum (MEM) operated by Paul & Paula Knapp.
 Their photo gallery is well worth a visit by anyone interested in model engines!
 Images of some truly amazing examples of the model engineer’s craft may be found there.
 My sincere thanks to Paul and Paula!
 The Grayson OHV Four-stroke Engines